-Not & convenient available town centre parking. potential risk of losing existing parking areas supportive planning system to encourage investment and regeneration closure of all high street banks advantage opportunities from employment the new general and hospital Whitland
+Not convenient & available town centre improvement parking. potential risk of losing existing parking areas of system to encourage investment and regeneration supportive planning closure of all high street banks economic connections between the Mart site & town centre.

-Investment in new premises improvement The existing workshops & employment units
+Investment in new More responsive and Concern about the Improve physical & premises The existing workshops & employment units plans require new underpinning funding & resources